ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 - `noFragmentation`: Setting this avoids network-layer fragmentation.
 Messages exceeding the transport’s current estimate of its maximum packet size (the `singularTransmissionMsgMaxLen` Connection Property) can result in transport segmentation when permitted, or generate an error.
 When used with transports running over IP version 4 the Don't Fragment bit will be set to avoid on-path IP fragmentation ({{!RFC8304}}).

-- `noSegmentation`: When set, this property limits the message size to the transport’s current estimate of its maximum packet size (the `singularTransmissionMsgMaxLen` Connection Property).
+- `noSegmentation`: When set, this property limits the Message size to the transport’s current estimate of its maximum packet size (the `singularTransmissionMsgMaxLen` Connection Property).
 Messages larger than this size generate an error.
 Setting this avoids transport-layer segmentation and network-layer fragmentation.
 When used with transports running over IP version 4 the Don't Fragment bit will be set to avoid on-path IP fragmentation ({{!RFC8304}}).

 ### Send Completion

-The application should be notified (using a `Sent`, `Expired` or `SendError` Event) whenever a Message or partial Message has been consumed by the Protocol Stack, or has failed to send.
+The application should be notified (using a `Sent`, `Expired` or `SendError` event) whenever a Message or partial Message has been consumed by the Protocol Stack, or has failed to send.
 The time at which a Message is considered to have been consumed by the Protocol Stack may vary depending on the protocol.
 For example, for a basic datagram protocol like UDP, this may correspond to the time when the packet is sent into the interface driver.
 For a protocol that buffers data in queues, like TCP, this may correspond to when the data has entered the send buffer.
-The time at which a message failed to send is when the Transport Services implementation (including the Protocol Stack) has experienced a failure related to sending; this can depend on protocol-specific timeouts.
+The time at which a Message failed to send is when the Transport Services implementation (including the Protocol Stack) has experienced a failure related to sending; this can depend on protocol-specific timeouts.

 ### Batching Sends

 Since sending a Message may involve a context switch between the application and the Transport Services system, sending patterns that involve multiple small Messages can incur high overhead if each needs to be enqueued separately.
-To avoid this, the application can indicate a batch of Send actions through the API.
+To avoid this, the application can indicate a batch of `Send` actions through the API.
 When this is used, the implementation can defer the processing of Messages until the batch is complete.

 ## Receiving Messages

 Similar to sending, receiving a Message is determined by the top-level protocol in the established Protocol Stack.
 The main difference with receiving is that the size and boundaries of the Message are not known beforehand.
-The application can communicate in its Receive action the parameters for the Message, which can help the Transport Services implementation know how much data to deliver and when.
+The application can communicate in its `Receive` action the parameters for the Message, which can help the Transport Services implementation know how much data to deliver and when.
 For example, if the application only wants to receive a complete Message, the implementation should wait until an entire Message (datagram, stream, or frame) is read before delivering any Message content to the application.
-This requires the implementation to understand where messages end, either via a supplied Message Framer or because the top-level protocol in the established Protocol Stack preserves message boundaries.
+This requires the implementation to understand where Messages end, either via a supplied Message Framer or because the top-level protocol in the established Protocol Stack preserves message boundaries.
 The application can also control the flow of received data by specifying the minimum and maximum number of bytes of Message content it wants to receive at one time.

-If a Connection finishes before a requested Receive action can be satisfied, the Transport Services API should deliver any partial Message content outstanding, or if none is available, an indication that there will be no more received Messages.
+If a Connection finishes before a requested `Receive` action can be satisfied, the Transport Services API should deliver any partial Message content outstanding, or if none is available, an indication that there will be no more received Messages.

 ## Handling of data for fast-open protocols {#fastopen}